dokan-dev/dokan-java/README.md

 ## Introduction
 [Dokany](https://github.com/dokan-dev/dokany) is a device driver providing an interface to develop and run your own filesystem on Windows (similar to [FUSE](https://github.com/libfuse/libfuse)).
 It is natively  written in C/C++.
-This library provides a Java interface to Dokany's API with additional convenience methods.
-Dokan-Java uses [JNA](https://github.com/java-native-access/jna) to access Dokany.
+Usually a Java developer, who would like to utilize Dokany would need to write time-consuming and error-prone JNI-Code.
+Dokan-java closes this gap and provides a Java interface to Dokany's API with additional convenience method using [JNA](https://github.com/java-native-access/jna) to access Dokany.
 Using this project you are able to implement your own filesystem on Windows... in Java!

 ## Runtime Dependencies